Skip to content

 Steps:

-1. Open Toolkits → select your toolkit that supports indexing.
+1. Navigate to Toolkits → select your toolkit that supports indexing

-2. Click the Indexes tab in the toolkit detail view.
+2. Click the Indexes tab in the toolkit detail view (tab is disabled if Index Data tool is not enabled or prerequisites are not met)

-3. Click the + Create New Index button in the sidebar.
+3. Click the + Create New Index button in the Indexes sidebar

-6. Click Index button to start indexing (button activates when all required fields are filled).
+5. Click Index button to start indexing (button activates when all required fields are filled)

 See the How to create and use indexes guide for detailed instructions.